Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/qdrant.md

 #### Configure Network Access

-Make sure your Qdrant database can be accessed by Hero Pixel.
-If your database is within a VPC, you may need to allow access from the IP you're using to expose Hero Pixel.
+Make sure your Qdrant database can be accessed by HeroPixel If your database is within a VPC, you may need to allow access from the IP you're using to expose HHeroPixel

-### Setup the Qdrant Destination in Hero Pixel
+### Setup the Qdrant Destination in HeroPixel

 You should now have all the requirements needed to configure Qdrant as a destination in the UI.
 You'll need the following information to configure the Qdrant destination: